High Praise For Marijuana

-We at Once A Soldier believe firmly that cannibus is a proven solution to stopping soldier suicide and postvention treatment for when it is too late.
+We at Once A Soldier believe firmly that cannabis is a proven solution to stopping Veteran suicide and postvention treatment for when it is too late.
 We make no apologies for our stance and have no time for politicians to get used to the idea that these drugs work.
 See what Veterans say about how it has helped them.

 Lift the Burden of Veteran Suicide

 Your $20 gift helps pay off the family’s funeral bills.
 Not all families need help.
 Ours do.